 When clicking on the Administration interface link, you will be automatically sent to the Govroam Support Services' federated login service.
-This login service does not work with site-specific usernames and passwords; instead you are presented with a list of sources of identity.
-Choose any organisation that you have an account with:
+This login service does not work with site-specific usernames and passwords; instead you are presented with a list of sources of identity, currently just Google.